Cataclysm: Dark Days Ahead: Character

 Characters can be generated randomly or can be custom-built to suit player gameplay and preferences.
 Players choose from several available initial scenarios.
 The default scenario is "Evacuee" in which the player starts from an evacuation center with few provisions.
-Choosing harder scenarios awards the player with points with which they can create more powerful characters.

 Like most roguelikes, the game allows players to initially choose from various professions and each profession has its own set of traits and skills.
-In character creation, positive traits can be chosen by consuming points, and stats like strength and intelligence and skills like archery can also be increased through spending points.
-Negative traits earn the player more points to spend on positive traits, stats or skills.
-Traits that have a greater impact on gameplay have more points associated with them, ranging from minor traits like "Tough Feet" and "Clumsy" to game-changing traits like "Night Vision" or "Kaluptic Psychosis", which causes hallucinations, and even "Nyctophobia", which hinders the ability to enter dark areas and causes bad effects if caught out in darkness.
-Characters can increase their skills gradually once in-game by practicing the respective skills or reading books obtained from various sources found within the cities or towns, or degrade over time with disuse if the optional skill rust system is enabled.
+Characters can increase their skills gradually once in-game by practicing the respective skills or reading books obtained from various sources found within the cities or towns.

-The game has a menu which shows the character's current conditions such as hunger, thirst, morale or any existing illness from which the character is suffering.
+The game has a menu which shows the character's current conditions such as hunger, thirst, morale and illness.
 In order to survive, the character has to consume food and water often, and sleep on a regular basis.
 If afflicted with an illness, the player must use certain medications in order to treat the diseases, most diseases can recover their own, but some others can only be removed with the right medication, or vice versa.
 The menu also displays the character's stats.

 Crafting

-Unlike most roguelikes, CDDA focuses heavily on crafting, with many basic necessities such as clothing and food being craftable from raw items that are found lying around the world.
-For crafting to be successful the player needs the necessary raw materials and equipment.
-The player also needs to learn the recipe of the object to be crafted, which can be unlocked by reading books from libraries.
+Despite the game lean toward looting as primary source of tools and equipment, CDDA has a detailed crafting system, with many basic necessities such as clothing and food being craftable from raw items that are found lying around the world.
+For crafting to be successful the player needs the necessary raw materials, equipment, skill and proficiencies.
+The player also needs to know the recipe of the object to be crafted, which can be found by having specific books.
 Successful crafting leads to an increase of the corresponding skill.
-Craftable items are classified into Weapons, Ammo, Food, Chemicals, Armor and Other, with several subcategories in each of them.

-Crafting can be hampered by player conditions such as low morale or other external game conditions like insufficient light or the presence of monsters nearby.
+Crafting can be hampered by player conditions such as low morale, damaged limbs, insufficient light or lack of flat surface or workbench.